• Home

 Overview

-Somalia is one of the poorest countries in the world, coping with a harsh climate and environment and more than 30 years of internal conflict.
+Somalia, one of the poorest countries in the world, is coping with a harsh climate and environment and more than 30 years of internal conflict.
 Armed groups still control large portions of the country, and millions of people remain displaced.
-Climate change threatens particularly the majority of Somalis who depend on agriculture for a living.
-Fueled by climate shocks and conflict, food prices have increased dramatically and exacerbated hardship.
+Climate change especially threatens the majority of Somalis who depend on agriculture for a living.

 Our work in Somalia